The Dashboard is the at-a-glance view of how your agent is doing. It's the first page you land on after signing in.

 If you haven't taken any calls yet, the Dashboard shows guidance instead of empty charts:

-If you have a number but no calls yet, you'll see a Make a Test Call section with the number to dial and a few suggestions for what to say.
+If you have a number but no calls yet, you'll see a Make a test call section with the number to dial and a few suggestions for what to say.
 After your first real or test call, refresh the Dashboard to see the data populate.

 You may also see a Preview sample data toggle in the header while your call volume is still low.
 Turn it on to see what a populated Dashboard looks like with realistic-looking sample numbers — useful for getting a feel for the layout before your own data is in.